eclab/edisyn/README.md

 #### "Could You Develop a Patch Editor for X?"

 Sure!
 But building a patch editor is a long-term commitment of debugging and maintenance.
-It can't easily be done with a remote person doing the debugging.
-So I only build editors for synths I own (I might sell them long after the editor is stable).
-So if you'd like, say, the Alesis Andromeda to have an editor, all you have to do is gift me an Alesis Andromeda!
+It can't easily be done with a remote person handling the debugging.
+So with rare exceptions I only build editors for synths I own (I might sell them long after the editor is stable).
+So if you'd like, say, the Alesis Andromeda to have an editor, all you have to do is **gift me an Alesis Andromeda!**  I'll even pay for shipping.

 ## Manual